Queer Environmentalities

 More

 Authors such as A. E. Benson, Edward Carpenter, Aleister Crowley, and Michael Field explored the place of the humanist individual in a nature-centred belief system that stands in opposition not only to scientific materialism, but also to the industrialism and consumerism of the age.
-In so doing, they offered an early queer formulation of what today might be recognized as a post-human eco-spirituality.
+In so doing, they offered an early queer formulation of what today might

 This essay explores representations of parasitism and crisis in queer theory and public climate discourse in order to situate queer critiques of reproduction in the context of neoliberalism's ongoing carbon-driven extinctions.